heybran/freeinvoicebuilder/README.md

 ## Free Invoice Builder (Work in progress)

-A online free invoice builder (not deployed yet) hand-crafted by me with Deno/Node.js, vanilla JavaScript (Web Components).
+A free invoice builder hand-crafted by me with Deno/Node.js, vanilla JavaScript (Web Components).

+Only supports `USD` currency format at the moment.

 ![Project Screenshot](./project-screenshot.jpg)